 Working in aged care is a career in an industry that will never underperform.
-Furthermore, the number of aged care job vacancies in Australia has more than doubled year on year, and there are more jobs than workers.
+Furthermore, the number of aged care job vacancies in Australia has more than doubled year after year, and there are more jobs than workers.
 Because of the abundance of available opportunities, finding a job can be extremely simple.

 When it comes to the day-to-day realities of working in aged care, many of us may be put off because it can be a difficult job.
 However, as anyone who has worked in the industry will tell you, there are more rewarding aspects of the job that you would never have imagined.